Fernando9200/job-searcher/README.md

 # Job Searcher

 This is the project of an front-end design for a website that promotes IT positions available.
+All the data is hard-coded in the application.
 The website is available in the link: https://job-searcher-front.netlify.app/

 To access the development environment, follow the instructions bellow.